BeAPI/bea-sanitize-filename/README.md

 * Special characters will be deleted
 * Underscores will be replaced by hyphens

-## Installation

-We assume this is a must have plugin, so it's recommended to use at it as mu-plugin.
-As it is a folder you must use a MU Loader : https://github.com/BeAPI/wp-mu-loader.

-### via Composer

-1. Add a line to your repositories array: `{ "type": "git", "url": "https://github.com/BeAPI/bea-sanitize-filename" }`
-2. Add a line to your require block: `"bea/sanitize-filename": "dev-master"`
-3. Run: `composer update`

-### Manual

-1. Copy the plugin folder into your must use plugins folder.

 ## Compatibility for MAC owners

-On MAC, you can also create an accented character with the combination of *`* and the wanted letter.
+On MAC, you can also create an accented character with the combination of *<code>`</code* and the wanted letter.
 This has the effect to create a character with a special filename system encoding format which is not sanitized.
 An [issue](https://github.com/BeAPI/bea-sanitize-filename/issues/1) is open about this.

+## Contributing

+Please refer to the [contributing guidelines](.github/CONTRIBUTING.md) to increase the chance of your pull request to be merged and/or receive the best support for your issue.

+### Issues & features request / proposal

+If you identify any errors or have an idea for improving the plugin, feel free to open an [issue](../../issues/new).
+Please provide as much info as needed in order to help us resolving / approve your request.

+# Who ?

+Created by [Be API](https://beapi.fr), the French WordPress leader agency since 2009.
+Based in Paris, we are more than 30 people and always [hiring](https://beapi.workable.com) some fun and talented guys.
+So we will be pleased to work with you.

+This plugin is only maintained by the [Be API team](https://beapi.fr), which means we do not guarantee some free support.
+Consider reporting an [issue](#issues--features-request--proposal) and be patient.

-## Changelog
+## License

-### 1.0.3 - 19 Dec 2017
-* Fix some PHP notices

-### 1.0.2 - 08 Sept 2017
-* Update `sanitize_file_name_chars` list

-### 1.0.1 - 05 Aug 2017
-* Add readme
-* Replace underscore by hyphen
-* Only lowercase

-### 1.0.0 - 27 Nov 2015
-* Initial
+BEA - Find Media is licensed under the [GPLv3 or later](LICENSE.md).